 - Stage III – The cancer has spread to at least one lymph node in the area.

 - Stage IV – The cancer has spread to distant sites in the body, such as the bones, liver, or lungs.
 This stage is NOT dependent on how far the tumor has penetrated or if the cancer has spread to lymph nodes near the tumor.

 Higher stages mean that a cancer is more serious and has a worse prognosis.
-Patients with stage I colorectal cancer have a 5-year survival rate of 74%, while that rate drops to 6% for Stage IV tumors.
+Patients with lower stages of colorectal cancer may have a 5-year relative survival rate of 91%, while that rate may drop to 14% for advanced-stage tumors.

 Except for very advanced cases, colorectal cancer is usually treated by surgically removing the tumor and surrounding tissues.
 Surgery has a very high cure rate for early stage tumors.
 For advanced tumors that have spread outside the colon, surgery does not typically cure the condition, but removing larger tumors may reduce symptoms.